 Craig Holdrege is a biologist, an educator, and Director of The Nature Institute in Ghent, NY, a research and education organization that pioneers a unique qualitative approach to science.
 The author of Genetics and the Manipulation of Life: The Forgotten Factor of Context and the editor of The Dynamic Heart and Circulation, Craig has written many articles on genetic engineering, genetics, and a holistic, Goethean approach to science.

-Steffen Schneider is the Farm Manager at Hawthorne Valley Farm in Ghent, New York, where he is an active participant in the farm’s educational and outreach programs.
-He is a member of the board of the Biodynamic Association.
+Steffen Schneider is Director of Farm Operations at Hawthorne Valley Farm in Ghent, New York, where he is an active participant in the farm’s operations, as well as educational and outreach programs, including the Institute for Mindful Agriculture.
+He currently serves as president of the board of the Biodynamic Association.

-Sherry Wildfeuer is the editor of the Stella Natura Biodynamic Planting Calendar, and a co-worker at Camphill Village in Kimberton Hills, PA.
+Sherry Wildfeuer is the editor of the Stella Natura Biodynamic Planting Calendar, a co-worker at Camphill Village in Kimberton Hills, PA, and a long-time active member of the Anthroposophical Society and its Agriculture Section.

-Hugh Williams, the owner of Threshold Farm in Philmont, NY.
+Hugh Williams is the owner of Threshold Farm in Philmont, NY.
 He has been growing fruit using biodynamic methods on a commercial scale for 30 years.

 Certificate and Credit Information